evanthomas132/evan-thomas/README.md

-- 👋 Hi, I’m Evan
+- 👋 Hi, I’m Kieron
 - 👀 I’m interested in learning as much as I can about the world of software development/engineering and programming.
 I'm pretty new to this world so have a lot to learn, but always up for learning as much as I can from anyone and everyone.
-- 📫 How to reach me -- email: evan_thomas132@hotmail.com
+- 📫 How to reach me -- email: kieron.thomas321@hotmail.com

 <!---
 evan-thomas/evan-thomas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.